pmndrs/drei/README.md

   debug?: boolean
   /** Will display caustics only and skip the models, default: false */
   causticsOnly: boolean
-  /** Will include back faces and enable the backfaceIor prop, default: false */
+  /** Will include back faces and enable the backsideIOR prop, default: false */
-  backfaces: boolean
+  backside: boolean
   /** The IOR refraction index, default: 1.1 */
   ior?: number
-  /** The IOR refraction index for back faces (only available when backfaces is enabled), default: 1.1 */ backfaceIor?: number
+  /** The IOR refraction index for back faces (only available when backside is enabled), default: 1.1 */ backsideIOR?: number
   /** The texel size, default: 0.3125 */
   worldRadius?: number
   /** Intensity of the prjected caustics, default: 0.05 */